 Naruto: It mixes this with Men Are Generic, Women Are Special, you would be hard-pressed to find a random ninja that was female.
 Pretty much any female in the series is important in some way, and outside of flashbacks (where women tend to die much more often, and even then they are still rarely generic), important [good] characters very rarely die, and if someone does die, they are likely male.
 This becomes really noticeable when the ninja world unites to take on Madara and a shot of the united army is shown.
 If there are random female ninja there, they are buried under the males.
 So when the ninja casualties start happening, only men tend to die.

-Thankfully FMA is a bit more justified and lenient about it, It's set in a 20s setting so female soldiers would be uncommon, and even then, many characters that are male get lingering shots and it's shown with Mustang that to him, his men are not expendable, his friends are not mooks merely sent to die.
+Thankfully FMA is a bit more justified and lenient about it, It's set in a 20s setting so female soldiers would be uncommon (they still are, for reasons of this trope), and even then, many characters that are male get lingering shots and it's shown with Mustang that to him, his men are not expendable, his friends are not mooks merely sent to die.
 I.E a example of a lingering shot on a dead male character Colonel Maes Hughes

 Noir: The two main characters are female assassins who mow down the male mooks.